Our Story

 Current Challenge & Opportunity

-Whether through conservation easement held for decades or a new community garden plot, our pulse remains the same: ensuring the soil of New Brunswick continues to sustain our communities for generations to come.
+We are dedicated to ensuring the soil of New Brunswick continues to sustain our communities for generations to come.

 Learn about the Community Land Trust Movement: A Legacy of Land Justice and Stewardship